initc3/ic3-website/content/events/Camps/Blockchain-Camp2024.md

 Join us for the 9th Annual IC3 Blockchain Camp!
 This 7-day experience will be hosted once again at the Cornell Tech Campus on Roosevelt Island, New York City.
 Our camp technical committee of Surya Bakshi, Haaroon Yousaf, Lorenz Breidenbach, and Patrick McCorry is preparing another immersive coding and learning experience.

 In addition to tech talks, panels and projects, we are planning social activities, games, birds-of-a-feather discussions, and much more.
-Topics will include DeFi, DAOs, cryptography, Metaverse, AI and more!
+Topics will include DeFi, DAOs, cryptography, consensus, AI and more!

-### CAMP SCHEDULE

-Coming soon!

 ### REGISTRATION & SPONSORSHIP